 Eliminating Chronic Knee & Hip Pain with Radiofrequency Ablation

 Those with chronic knee or hip pain know pain relief is hard to come by—and it often comes at a price.
 Surgery and opioids are two proposed solutions, but many patients consider neither appealing.
-There is, however, another option we now offer called COOLIEF Radiofrequency Ablation or RFA.
+There is, however, another option our Orthopedic Center of Excellence now offers called COOLIEF Radiofrequency Ablation or RFA.
 This procedure minimizes or eliminates knee and hip pain for up to 18 months at a time.

 What is RFA?